How to Estimate Web Performance Impact Before Making Fixes

 Google says that a good target for Rel mCvR is 70%, meaning that mobile conversion rates are 30% lower than desktop.
 The reason why Rel mCvR can be a good metric is that it is not influenced by changes in traffic (eg seasonality or promotional campaigns).
 The following diagram explains it in more detail (source):

 Rel mCvR can also be used to calculate the incremental revenue achieved after making a performance fix.
 Measure what was the average Rel mCvR before and after the fix, and calculate what the revenue would have been if Rel mCvR hadn’t changed.
-On their post “Value of Speed” you can find more information about the methodology and framework to measure the revenue impact.
+In their post “Value of Speed”, you can find more information about the methodology and framework to measure the revenue impact.

 3. Using Test My Site from Think with Google

-Google has a handy microsite called Test My Site that gives you a snapshot about your site and calculates the potential increase in revenue when improving your site speed.
-I would describe as a “Lighthouse report for business people”.
+Google has a handy microsite called Test My Site that gives you a snapshot of your site and calculates the potential increase in revenue when improving your site speed.
+I would describe it as a “Lighthouse report for business people”.

 To calculate the potential increase in revenue you only need to provide your average monthly visitors, conversion rate, and average order value.